-Resetting expectations that drive performance
+Expectations that drive performance

-- Annual earnings growth - Approximately 9% to 10% annually from 2020 through 2022 - Projecting long-term earnings growth of 4% to 5% following 2022 - Avista Utilities expected return on equity (ROE) approximately 7.5% for 2019 - 2019 structural costs and regulatory timing lag - Structural costs estimated to reduce ROE by approximately 90 basis points - Timing lag estimated to reduce ROE by approximately 105 basis points - Continued dividend growth - Targeting dividend payout of 60%-70% by 2022
+- General rate cases in 2019: - □ Settlement in Oregon, approved by the commission - Settlement in Idaho, subject to commission approval - Settlement in principle in Washington, expect resolution by the end of Q1 2020 - Annual earnings growth\ - □ Approximately 9% to 10% annually from 2020 to 2022 - Projecting long-term earnings growth of 4% to 5% following 2022 - 2019 structural costs and regulatory timing lag - Structural costs estimated to reduce ROE by approximately 90 basis points - Timing lag estimated to reduce ROE by approximately 105 basis points - 2019 rate cases should reduce timing lag in 2020 - Continued dividend growth - Targeting dividend payout of 60%-70% by 2022

-^{} Assumes adequate and timely rate relief.
-Calculated off of midpoint of 2019 consolidated earnings guidance excluding \$1.01 per diluted share for the termination fee received from Hydro One and the payment of remaining transaction costs.
+\ Assumes adequate and timely rate relief.
+Calculated off of midpoint of our original 2019 consolidated earnings guidance excluding \$1.01 per diluted share for the termination fee received from Hydro One and the payment of remaining transaction costs.